MP for Leeds North West

 Parliamentary Under Secretary of State (Department for Energy Security and Net Zero)

-“A centrist Labour MP with perfect party loyalty who now holds a ministerial role in energy policy.”
+“A centrist Labour MP with near-total party loyalty who now serves as a minister shaping energy policy.”

-Katie White is the Labour and Co-operative MP for Leeds North West, elected in July 2024.
-She serves as Parliamentary Under Secretary of State for Energy Security and Net Zero in the government from September 2025.
-She is a centrist MP with perfect party loyalty in votes.
+Katie White is a Labour (Co-op) MP for Leeds North West, elected in July 2024.
+She currently serves as Parliamentary Under Secretary of State for the Department for Energy Security and Net Zero, a role she has held since September 2025.
+The profile does not include further details of her career prior to Parliament.

-Declared financial interests include gifts, benefits and hospitality from UK sources (three entries), a family member engaged in third-party lobbying, miscellaneous interests, and shareholdings.
+She has six declared interests, including gifts, benefits and hospitality from UK sources; a family member engaged in third-party lobbying; miscellaneous interests; and shareholdings.

 Generated 21 February 2026